People & Purpose Theatre

 Virginia Wilson

-Leading private and social enterprises for over 25 years in multilateral, culturally diverse environments, Virginia is passionate about bringing to life innovations that impact our society.
+Leading private and social enterprises for over 25 years in multilateral, culturally diverse environments, Virginia is passionate about bringing to life measurable impact and creating new value in our society.

 Virginia has a demonstrated track record of securing strategic partnerships between corporations, governments, and non-profits to deliver on social impact projects.
 She started her career in telecommunications, building satellites, and the distribution of free-to-air television across 60 countries in Asia.

-Seeing the uptake firsthand, Virginia focused on education, believing that investing in people is the key driver for impactful change.
+Virginia focuses on education, believing that investing in people is the key driver for impactful change.
 Bringing together diversity and crossing cultural divides is a pathway to create Shared Value in our world, aligning purpose with profit.

-After serving on the board of several educational institutions, Virginia is now a member of the Board of Directors of the Adecco Group Foundation in Switzerland a social innovation lab, incubating and accelerating new solutions in the world of work.
+After serving on the board of several educational institutions including ESF and the VTC, Virginia is now a member of the Board of Directors of the Adecco Group Foundation in Switzerland a social innovation lab, incubating and accelerating new solutions in the world of work.

 Samuel Kwong